 While it may seem like a lot of extra work and time, these activities and iterations over the years have been well worth the investment to build our company culture.
 The repetition of our core values is what keeps them top of mind so everyone in our company is aware of them and what they mean.
 Using our core values for performance, praise, coaching, and hiring is what keeps them alive and helps us maintain our company culture even when we’re working miles apart.

-If you want some help creating, defining, and leveraging your own core values, download our guide below.
-This worksheet includes steps on how to choose your core values, how to define them by crafting a statement for each one, and how to create a scorecard for each core value so you can use them to measure and coach your team to effectively build your company culture.
+If you want some help identifying your core values and leveraging them to build your company culture, download our worksheet below.
+This core values worksheet includes steps on how to choose your core values, how to define them by crafting a statement for each one, and how to create a scorecard for each core value so you can use them to measure and coach your team to effectively build your company culture.